jesus-a-martinez-v/behavioral-cloning/README.md

 ### Recovery

 One of the main problems with our data set is that it is biased towards driving straight (i.e. not turning at all).
-This means that when the car approaches the limit of the road it won't steer because the aforementioned bias.
+This means that when the car approaches the limit of the road it won't steer because of the aforementioned bias.
 So, what do we do?
 Well, there are two techniques that can be used to prevent this situation:

 * Record more images in the simulator **only** when driving from one of the borders of the road back to the center, or